Proto-globalization: American Revolutionary War

-The American Revolutionary War was a war between the nation of England and the 13 colonies in the North American continent.
-This war lasted from 1775 to 1783 and began with the Battle of Bunker Hill, where over 1,150 British soldiers were killed or wounded.
-This equated to almost half of the entire British army that were present at the engagement.
-American casualties were far less severe, totaling an estimated at 450 killed and wounded.
+The American Revolutionary War was a war between the nation of England and inhabitants of the 13 British colonies on the North American continent, who desired to be independent of British rule, which the rebels viewed as tyrannical.
+They simply wanted to be free of tyranny and would ultimately be the country's first Americans.
+The war lasted eight years, from 1775 to 1783 and began with the Battle of Breed's Hill, now known as Bunker Hill, where over 1,150 British soldiers were killed or wounded.
+This equated to almost half of the entire British army that were present at the engagement, and approximately 450 independence-seeking citizens (Americans-to-be) were killed, wounded, or captured.
 The British, however, were able to take the ground and push the newly formed Continental Army back to the city of Boston, which also soon fell to British forces.
 Before the Battle of Bunker Hill, the Battles of Lexington and Concord in April, 1775, saw British troops begin their assault into the American colonies.
 British troops were searching for colonist supply depots, however, were met by heavy resistance and the British forces were turned around at Concord by outnumbering Minutemen forces.
 On July 4, 1776, the Declaration of Independence was signed by the Second Continental Congress and officially declared the colonies of North America to be a sovereign nation, free from England's rule.
 Also, the Congress permitted funding for a Continental Army, which is the first instance of an American political body handling military affairs.
 The British were dominating in the beginning of the war, holding off Continental regulars and militia and gaining vast amounts of territory throughout North America.
-However, the tide began to turn for the colonists in 1777 with their first major victory over British forces at the Battle of Saratoga.
+However, the tide began to turn for the colonists in 1777 with their first major victory over British forces at the Battles of Saratoga.
 Victory for the rest of the war pushed back and forth between the British and colonists, but the alliance with France in 1778 by the American colonists leveled the playing field and aided in the final push for the defeat of the British Army and Navy.
 In 1781, American and French forces were able to trap the escaping southern British Army at Yorktown, thus ending the major fighting of the Revolution.
 The Treaty of Paris was signed in 1783, and recognized the American colonies as an independent nation.
 The newly formed United States would undergo numerous transitions to becoming one of the top economic and military powers in the world.